 Principle Proposal alignment Precautionary principle - if there are threats of serious or irreversible environmental damage, lack of scientific uncertainty should not be a reason for postponing measures to prevent environmental degradation.
-Public and private decisions should be guided by careful evaluation to avoid serious or irreversible damage to the environment where practicable, and an assessment of the risk-weighted consequences of various options.
+Public and private decisions should be guided by careful evaluation to avoid serious or irreversible damage to the environment where practicable, and an assessment of the riskweighted consequences of various options.
 The proposal will not result in serious or irreversible environmental damage and mitigation measures have been designed to reduce scientific uncertainty relating to the proposal.
 Inter-generational equity - the present generation should ensure that the health, diversity and productivity of the environment are maintained or enhanced for the benefit of future generations.
 The proposal will help to meet the needs of future generations by providing a reliable water service.
 Conservation of biological diversity and ecological integrity - conservation of the biological diversity and ecological integrity should be a fundamental consideration in environmental planning and decision-making processes.
-The proposal would remove and trim some trees, this will not significantly impact on biological diversity or impact ecological integrity.
+The proposal will not significantly impact on biological diversity or impact ecological integrity.
+The proposal would require removing 2 trees and trimming 2 others, this would have a minor impact and be offset.
 Improved valuation, pricing and incentive mechanisms - environmental factors should be included in the valuation of assets and services, such as 'polluter pays', the users of goods and services should pay prices based on the full life cycle costs (including use of natural resources and ultimate disposal of waste) and environmental goals The proposal will provide cost efficient use of resources and provide optimum outcomes for the community and environment.